Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-Bernese Mountain Dogs are intelligent, loyal dogs that can get along well in family environments of many types.
-Like any other dog breed, these canines are capable of reproducing often and creating lives that contribute to the unwanted animal population.
-Luckily, we have spaying and neutering options to help ensure that our dogs cannot reproduce when we don’t want them to.
-It’s just a matter of determining when the best time to spay and neuter is.
-It seems that the consensus is between the ages of one and two years old for the Bernese Mountain Dog.
+Bernese Mountain Dogs are intelligent, loyal dogs that thrive in family environments of many types.
+Like any other dog, they can contribute to the unwanted animal population.
+Luckily, we have spaying and neutering options to ensure our dogs cannot reproduce when we don’t want them to.
+It’s just a matter of determining the best time to perform the procedure.
+It seems that the consensus is between the ages of 1 and 2 years old for the Bernese Mountain Dog.

 Featured Image Credit: LightField Studios, Shutterstock